bozdoz/advent-of-code-2022/BLOG.md

 I definitely find the syntax rough, so I'm glad to abstract this into its own type.
 Note also that I used a generic, which **had** to be `comparable` in order to be used in `map`.

 I used a for loop `label`, maybe for the first time, because I did the second part with 3 for loops and a switch statement.
-TThe idea was, for the three strings in the group, add all of the first to a set, check the second against the first set and add those to a set, and check the third against the second set, and continue the outmost loop.
+The idea was, for the three strings in the group, add all of the first to a set, check the second against the first set and add those to a set, and check the third against the second set, and continue the outmost loop.
 Felt pretty simple.

 ### Day 2